Medicare Enrolled

 What this data tells you about Dr. Gesiotto

-Dr. Francesca Gesiotto is a geriatric medicine (internal medicine) physician in Fort Myers, FL, with 8 years in practice.
+Dr. Francesca Gesiotto is a geriatric medicine physician in Fort Myers, FL, with 8 years of NPI registration.
 Based on federal Medicare data, Dr. Gesiotto performed 15,056 Medicare services across 7,379 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Gesiotto received a total of $392 from 13 pharmaceutical and/or device companies across 17 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in geriatric medicine (internal medicine) physician.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.